User-generated content for Landcare Youth Summit

 PART TWO – SHOW US!

-Because we are editing this together for you, we don’t need you to show and tell at the same time.
-But we definitely need some visuals to go along with the story you are telling in part one.
+We need some visuals to go along with the story you are telling in part one.

 These visuals will ideally be video, but could also be photos, animation, stop motion whatever excites you!
 The visuals you send us are what brings your story to life on screen!